VIDA-NYU/reprozip/docs/troubleshooting.rst

             * ``Could not allocate memory``
             * ``Killed``

 :Solution: From VirtualBox, stop the machine and allocate more memory under `Settings > System > Motherboard > Memory`.
-When reprounzip-vistrails restarts the machine, it will have the amount you set up.

 ------------